adriennhem/techdegree-project-1/README.md

 # Techdegree Project 1
 ## Build a random quote generator

+This is a project built for the techdegree portfollio of Treehouse.
+It displays a random quote based on an array of 5 quotes.
+The object literral has several properties: quote, citation, source, year, and tags.
+The background changes color when a new quote is displayed.

 ### Features

 #### Display a random quote when the button is clicked.